And/or trade-off in artificial neurons: impact on adversarial robustness: AND/OR trade-off in artificial neurons

-\if\afhead1 {binary inputs /binomial coefficient} \fi In order to get a better intuition of this phenomenon, let us call N the number of positively weighted inputs of a neuron (all with the same weight value for simplicity) and K the number of positively weighted inputs which must be = 1 for the neuron to get activated.
+\if\afhead1 {\parok{AND/OR trade-off, dynamic}} \fi This characterisation of the AND/OR trade-off is based on the neuron's parameters (weights and bias), and can be called \textit{static}.
+An AND/OR trade-off can be seen also in the statistical behaviour of the neuron input values, a perspective that we might call \textit{dynamic}.
+In order to get a better intuition of this phenomenon, let us call N the number of positively weighted inputs of a neuron (all with the same weight value for simplicity) and K the number of positively weighted inputs which must be equal to 1 for the neuron to get activated.
 The binomial coefficient (N,K) is the number of input combinations that lead to neuron activation.
 For example, if a neuron has 5 positively weighted inputs and 3 are needed for neuron activation, the binomial coefficient gives $(5,3) = 5 \cdot 4 \cdot 3$.
-This corresponds to the number of combinations of active inputs needed for neuron activation: (1,2,3), (1,2,4), (1,2,5), (2,3,4), etc.

-\if\afhead1 {insel of AND-like neurons} \fi From what we have said, it seems that AND-like functions are characterised by a lower number of input combinations needed for activation, which is achieved when N is low and when K is close to N. Intuitively, AND-like neurons capture information in a more precise way, as they require the simultaneous occurrence of values in a well-defined set of input neurons.
-Perhaps AND-like neurons correspond more closely to our human (or animal) intuition of features: Christmas, e.g., occurs when *) it is winter, *) we see Santa Claus puppets climbing on houses' walls, *) it is cold, *) we see old friends, ...
-What we need is 100\% confidence that it is Christmas, for us to make decisions (e.g. to buy gifts).
-Knowing that Christmas is approaching with 70\% confidence because, say, 50 out of 80 input features are \textit{True}, is probably less useful.
+This corresponds to the number of combinations of active inputs needed for neuron activation: (1,2,3), (1,2,4), (1,2,5), (2,3,4), etc. From what we have said, it seems that AND-like functions are characterised by a lower number of input combinations needed for activation, which is achieved when N is low and when K is close to N. Intuitively, AND-like neurons capture information in a more precise way, as they require the simultaneous occurrence of values in a well-defined set of inputs.

-\if\afhead1 {link with interpretability} \fi We wish to highlight the link of the AND-like character of neurons with the issue of interpretability.
-Definitions of concepts are essentially obtained through AND operators.
-A lemon is a yellow fruit which grows in Sicily; this definition can be formalised as a series of AND operators: ``lemon'' = True iff ``fruit'' = True AND ``yellow'' = True AND ``grows in Sicily'' = True.
-There might be space for some OR operator as well (e.g.: a lemon is a yellow fruit which grows in Sicily OR in Spain), but this can happen only to a limited extent).
-We could push this reasoning as far as to say that the objective of learning is essentially that of transforming data framed in OR form (this is the nature of a data set) into data framed in AND form (this is the nature of the higher-level features encoded in neurons).